 An Attribute Block in a policy's definition, indicates that a resource will be non-compliant if a certain configuration attribute does not have a specified value, or if it exists/doesn't exist.

-Bridgecrew's Custom Policies in code utilize the Terraform attribute library and syntax.
+Bridgecrew's Custom Policies support both Terraform and CloudFormation attribute libraries and syntaxes.

 The Attribute Block in the Definition in the example below, is used to ensure that a proper backup policy is configured for Redshift clusters.